Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 In general, limit meetings by making them informal chats or doing them properly: agenda (skip if empty), few participants, time-boxed, clustered on some days in the week, take notes & record team decisions [Minimum Viable Bureaucracy]

+[Liberating Structures](http://www.liberatingstructures.com) 33 microstructures to replace more controlling or constraining meetings

 ## Retrospectives
 cf. [RetrospectiveWiki]
 - Content/Pas content/A améliorer/A continuer/A arrêter/Questions